Sheraim/learning-journal/command.md

 # Command Line Interface (cli)

-The Command Line Interface (cli), also called The Terminal, is a program on your system that allows you to enter commands by typing them on the keyboard and text feedback will appear on the screen.
+The Command Line Interface (cli), also called *The Terminal*, is a program on your system that allows you to enter commands by typing them on the keyboard and text feedback will appear on the screen.
 These command "prompts" can be used to create and delete files, run programs, and navigate through folders and files.
 On MAC the program is called **Terminal**, on Windows it's called **Command Prompt**.